Dick Conner Correctional Center (DCCC) is a medium-security prison for men located in Hominy. It also has a minimum-security unit on its grounds.

 Many inmates lack education, a key component in avoiding re-incarceration.
 DCCC offers literacy courses as well as Pre-High School Equivalency and High School Equivalency diplomas.
-Associate and/or Bachelor degrees may be achieved through facility partnerships with Tulsa Community College and Langston University.
+Associate's and/or bachelor's degrees may be earned through partnerships with Tulsa Community College and Langston University.

 Substance Abuse Treatment

-For those inmates who need substance abuse treatment, DCCC teaches them ways to avoid drug and alcohol use, while also helping them develop cognitive, social, emotional, and coping skills needed to avoid using.
+Nearly all state inmates have some form of substance abuse problem, and for many, that problem is closely related to their criminal behavior.
+To counteract this, DCCC programming teaches inmates ways to avoid drug and alcohol use, while also helping them develop the cognitive, social, emotional, and coping skills needed to avoid using.

-DCCC offers Thinking for a Change, Moral Reconation Therapy, and Associates 4 Success programs to address thinking, judgment errors, and relationships linked with criminal thinking/behavior.
+DCCC offers Thinking for a Change, Moral Reconation Therapy, and Associates 4 Success programs to address the thinking, judgment errors, and negative relationships linked with criminal thinking/behavior.